Kenya Blue Forests

-Mikoko Pamoja and Vanga Blue Forest are companion projects that are protecting and restoring the mangrove forests on Kenya’s southern coast.
-By conserving these valuable blue carbon ecosystems and creating livelihood opportunities, the projects are fostering marine health and improving the resilience of coastal communities.
+Mikoko Pamoja is a community-based project that is protecting and restoring mangrove forests along Kenya’s southern coast.
+By conserving these valuable blue carbon ecosystems and creating livelihood opportunities, the project is fostering marine health and improving the resilience of coastal communities.
+Funds from carbon offsets support community initiatives that supply clean drinking water, improve schools, and more.

 Where & Why